e3c-summer-worker/google-sheets/README.md

 # Google Sheets

 A repo storing all the Google Sheets related stuff.
-Currently, it is maonly used for the homepage ticker.
+Currently, it is mainly used for the homepage ticker.

 ## Folders